 The remote control transmitter and the battery are integrated into the handle of the key.
 The receiver is in the interior of the vehicle.
-The maximum range depends on different circumstances.
-The range is reduced when the battery starts to lose power.
+The maximum range

 The remote control incorporates a foldaway key that can be used to manually lock or unlock the vehicle, as well as to start the engine.